 Installation at the National Center Atmospheric Research, Spring 2018

 This panorama, and the next six images, were made of the Spring 2018 NCAR installation.
-This image include all but four of the fourteen prints included in the show.
+This image includes all but four of the fourteen prints in the show.
+Each was displayed with its original.

 "Fires of loss"